-VIES.
-The firm sells residential and commercial mortgage loans and securities to mortgage-backed VIEs and corporate bonds to corporate CDO and CLO VIEs and may retain beneficial interests in the assets sold to these VIEs.
-The firm purchases and sells beneficial interests issued by mortgagebacked and corporate CDO and CLO VIEs in connection with market-making activities.
-In addition, the firm may enter into derivatives with certain of these VIEs, primarily interest rate swaps, which are typically not variable interests.
-The firm generally enters into derivatives with other counterparties to mitigate its risk from derivatives with these VIEs.
+VIEs.
+The firm sells residential and commercial mortgage securities to mortgage-backed VIEs and corporate bonds to corporate CDO and CLO VIEs and may retain beneficial interests in the assets sold to these VIEs.
+The firm purchases and sells beneficial interests issued by mortgage-backed and corporate CDO and CLO VIEs in connection with market-making activities.